fjwright/REDUCE-IDE/README.md

 * Fontify multi-line `/**/` comments correctly.
 * Support filling of `/**/` comments.
 * Improve indentation.

-* Treat reduce-mode and reduce-run more as parts of an integrated REDUCE IDE package.
+* Treat REDUCE mode and REDUCE Run mode more as parts of an integrated REDUCE IDE package.
+  * Add a new option `autoload-reduce-run` to control whether, and if so how, to autoload REDUCE Run mode.
+  * Remove `require-reduce-run` as an option on `reduce-mode-load-hook`.
+  * **Note that `require-reduce-run` is now deprecated and will be removed in the next release**; please use `autoload-reduce-run` instead.
-  * Include a stub Run REDUCE menu in REDUCE mode buffers, which can only run REDUCE or explicitly load reduce-run.
-Replace it with the full menu when reduce-run loads.
+  * Optionally include in REDUCE mode buffers either the full Run REDUCE menu or a Run REDUCE menu stub, which can only run REDUCE or explicitly load REDUCE Run mode.
+Replace the stub with the full menu when REDUCE Run mode loads.
-  * Remove require-reduce-run as an option on reduce-mode-load-hook.